WaterQuality-INL/OpenMux/README.md

-This project is an extension of the research conducted within the framework of the [OPTIRAS](https://www.optiras.org/) project at the International
+This work is an extension of the research conducted within the framework of the [OPTIRAS](https://www.optiras.org/) project at the International
 Iberian Nanotechnology Laboratory [INL](https://inl.int/).
 The software component was implemented in Python 3.8, while the hardware design, including schematics and PCB layout, was developed using KiCad 7.0.
 ---